Equus

 Hesther Salomon – Crystal Mahon

-Jill Mason – Kathleen Dunkerley and Lily Welling
+Jill Mason – Lily Welling

 A Nurse – Caitlin Bissett